-The existing perimeter fencing and access gates to the site are of metal bar construction approx.1.2 - 1.5m high except that bounding site along northwest boundary which is 2m high and in ownership of Network Rail.
-The fencing bounding the site is generally in a poor state of repair (rusted and damaged) with uprights missing and corroded.
+The existing perimeter fencing and access gates to the site are of metal bar construction approx.1.8m high.
+These are generally in a poor state of repair (rusted and damaged) with uprights missing and corroded.
 New 2.1m high painted vertical bar type fencing, vehicular and pedestrian gates will be installed as part of proposed development works to improve the appearance and security of the site boundary.
 Separate vehicular and pedestrian gates will be provided within new perimeter fencing to ensure safe access for both pedestrians and cars entering the site.